Happy days are here again

 At the end of 1987, the Golden Tulip Hotel Royal Barbizon was finished and this was also the end of the musical evenings.
 Riny suggested to Hans de Bruijn to move to In de Olofspoort and managed to convince him.
 So, from 1988, the Sing-Along evenings continued in the tasting café.
 In 1990, we even appeared in the Amsterdam newspaper Het Parool, with a nice picture of Hans with a straw hat at the piano and an enthusiastic singing crowd: ‘It’s the beat of the music, the 'gezelligheid', the kick of unabashed singing explosion’, according to the reporter.

 Later on, Hans, part of the Jazz-O-Matic-Four, got reinforcement from other band members Tom Stuip (banjo), Peter Ivan (cornet), and Ad Houtepen (bass saxophone).
 A great band that made the musical evenings even more fun.

 I hope – and many will share this – that we can enjoy these musicians and their excellent music for a long time.
 The reason why each singing evening again and again is an authentic experience.

 Sing-Along celebrates its fifth lustrum

-In 1988 the first Sing-Along took place in tasting cafe In de Olofspoort.
-The beginning of a tradition which grew unexpectedly, and which celebrates its fifth lustrum in the autumn of 2013
+In 1988, the first Sing-Along took place in tasting cafe In de Olofspoort.
+It meant the beginning of a tradition that unexpectedly grew, and celebrated its fifth lustrum in autumn 2013.